Nyabsi/blog/blogs/pico-4-ultra-review.md

 however, the device performs it's best during high ambient light conditions such as living room with a lot of light coming out of windows, an office environment with well lit enviroment or outdoors usage.
 In sitatuations where light may be lacking the passthrough becomes noticeably more grainy but it's still perfectly usable.

-there is also some distortion in the passthrough which may be noticed in situations with weird geometry, such as when you're moving across rooms it may distro when walking through a door frame, it may also distort when you're looking at a very symmetrical geometry though these distortion are very minor and not noticeable unless you look for them.
+there is also some distortion in the passthrough which may be noticed in situations with weird geometry, such as when you're moving across rooms it may distort when walking through a door frame, it may also distort when you're looking at a very symmetrical geometry though these distortion are very minor and not noticeable unless you look for them.

 the passthrough still doesn't handle certain edge cases of contrast, for example you're sitting in a room and there is a window, because the headset corrects the passthrough for the current ambient light the window will look very bloomy until you get closer to it which the headset then is able to adjust the lighting conditions.

-I have noticed during outdoor use the passthrough resolution is very great when you're looking things in a reasonable distance, such as anything inside your home, but when you go outside you may notice objects such as trees or buildings will start lacking detail and may even look bit soft.
+I have noticed during outdoor use the passthrough resolution is not great when you're looking things in a far distance, such as objects such as trees or buildings will start lacking detail and the image ends up looking a bit soft.
+However this is not an issue in indoors where you're looking everything at reasonable distance.

+### Performance & Thermals

+TBA

 ### Software

 #### OOBE (Out-of-box experience)

-The Pico 4 Ultra does not enforce account or cloud services for the device operation.

-When you first boot the device it asks you for a few things: Your language, Your IPD and do you concept to giving analytics.
+The Pico 4 Ultra does not enforce account or cloud services for the device operation, when you first boot the device it asks you for a few things: Your language, Your IPD and your consent to collection of analytics, which can be declined of course.

-Once the setup process is done, you are free to use the system however you like, it does bundle three demoes you can try out though.
+once the setup process is done, you are free to use the system however you like, it does bundle three demoes you can try out though.

-Without account however, some of the OS experience may be limited or non-functional but you can use the Headset in PCVR through PICO Connect without an account without an issue if you wish to do so.
+without account however, some of the OS experience may be limited or non-functional but you can use the Headset in PCVR through PICO Connect without an account without an issue if you wish to do so.

 #### Developer Mode

-You do not need account,  credit card or to verify your phone number to get access to the Developer Mode, which can be enabled through Settings -> About -> Software Version and clicking it a few times.
+You do not need account,  credit card or to verify your phone number to get access to the Developer Mode, which can be enabled through Settings -> About -> Software Version and clicking it a seven times.

 Developer mode enables USB Debug which lets you connect the Headset to your PC through ADB.